 If using Condes v9 or later, export PDF produces a press quality print PDF and overprint should be on by default.
 If using Condes v8 and wishing to achieve purple overprint, follow the colour advice in Achieving Overprint in Digital Print Maps, on the Resources page

 Your local printery

-If you prefer to print locally then the information and guidance on this Learning page will assist you.
+If you prefer to print locally then here are my key tips to assist you.
 Also take advantage of the samples to trial a print (below).

 Tips from Ken for your printery;